varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 A
 ```

-#### Other Array like data structures
+#### Array like data structures

 (content:references:lda-stacks)=
 ##### Stacks
-A `stack` is a linear data structure that follows the "last-in, first-out" (LIFO) principle.
-Thus, the last element added to the `stack` will be the first one to be removed.
+A `stack` is a linear data structure that follows the [last-in, first-out (LIFO) principle](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
+Thus, the last element added to the `stack` will be the first one to be removed; elements are added to the top (also known as `pushing`) and removed from the top (also known as `popping`).
+This means that new elements are continually added to the top of the stack, and elements are always drawn from the top.

 Stacks are often used to store data temporarily while a program is executing, and they are a common way to implement function calls in many programming languages.
 When a function is called, the arguments and local variables are stored on a `stack` (referred to as the `call stack`) until the function returns.

-In a `stack`, elements can be added to the top (also known as `pushing`) and removed from the top (also known as `popping`).
-This means that new elements are continually added to the top of the stack, and elements are always drawn from the top.

 Here is an example of an integer `stack` in [Julia](https://docs.julialang.org) implemented by the [DataStructures.jl](https://github.com/JuliaCollections/DataStructures.jl) package: